ignitesol/webview-communicator/README.md

 ###In iOS application

-Get the required files from `objective-c/` folder.
-You will need to create an instance of WebViewCommunicator using the instance of webview you wish to communicate with
+Get the required files from `objective-c` folder.
+You will need to create an instance of `WebViewCommunicator` using the instance of webview you wish to communicate with

 ```objective-c
 WebViewCommunicator* myCommunicator = [[WebViewCommunicator alloc] initWithWebView:webview];
 ```
-where 'webview' is the instance of 'UIWebView' you want to communicate with.
+where `webview` is the instance of `UIWebView` you want to communicate with.

 ##2.
 Usage